Sarah The Vet – Shop

 My masks do not have to be worn with a filter.
 I had some people asking for filter pockets so have altered the design so you can add a filter if you wish.

 It is harder to find evidence about what filters to use.
 A filter layer of dense non-woven material may improve the efficacy of the mask.
 The best filter would be a surgical mask and putting it inside the fabric mask will help you look less like a zombie when you do your essential shopping.
 Suggested materials include paper surgical drapes, pack wrap paper (the paper that wraps ready sterilised gowns and surgical kits), melt-blown non-woven fabric, vacuum cleaner bag paper ( NOT HEPA filters as they contain fibre-glass), non-woven sewing interfacing or even hand towels or tissues.
-You can buy some mask filters on Amazon, but I don’t know how they work in the real work.
-Change the filter every time you use the mask and wash the mask too.
+You can buy some mask filters on Amazon, but I don’t know how they work in the real world.
+You should change the filter every time you use the mask and wash the mask too.

 The Cambridge University study made an important point about the role of breathability and comfort, saying, “If respiratory protection is not capable of accommodating the breathing demands of the wearer, then the device will impose an extra breathing load on the wearer, which is especially impracticable for people with breathing difficulties.
 Furthermore, the extra breathing load may induce leakage owing to the increased negative pressure in the face mask.”
 A mask that a person cannot breathe through is ineffective and dangerous.
 So we must look at both filtration effectiveness and breathability when determining whether a filter material is appropriate for a face mask.
 I have not tested any filter materials or looked into how effective they are so I leave this choice up to you.